“Most people do not listen with the intent to understand; they listen with the intent to reply.”Stephen R. Covey

+Interesting, I never knew listen spells silent.
 I’ve always been a loquacious person.
 I love talking so much, particularly about myself, that I will have conversations with complete strangers.
 I would depart from the conversation not knowing anything about the other person, sometimes not even their name.
-Concurring with the above quote made by Mr. Covey, I only listened with the intent to reply, most of the time interrupting the person I was conversing with so that I could get my point across.
-Being married to a person whose native tongue differs from my own and living in countries where English is not the primary language has required me to listen more intently and embrace the importance of good listening skills.
+Concurring with the above quote made by Mr. Covey, I only listened with the intent to reply.
+Most of the time interrupting the person I was conversing with so that I could get my point across.
+Married to a person whose native tongue differs from my own and living in countries where English is not the primary language has required me to listen more intently and embrace the importance of good listening skills.

 I always talked relatively fast.
 Matter of fact, when I presented speeches in my former Toastmasters club in the States, my evaluators would always inform me to slow down when I spoke.
-Now that we’re in Ghana, it’s necessary for me to speak slowly and enunciate my words (sometimes in a British tongue) in order for the locals to understand me.
-The country was colonized by the British, therefore, the pronunciation of vowels sounds a, e and o are different.
-Literally, some locals frown up at me to avoid talking to me because they do not understand my English which in turn has also led me to talk less and to listen more.
+Now that we’re in Ghana, it’s necessary for me to speak slowly.
+In addition, enunciate my words (sometimes in a British tongue) in order for the locals to understand me.
+The country was colonized by the British, therefore, the pronunciation of vowels sounds a, e, and o are different.
+Literally, some locals frown up at me to avoid talking to me because they do not understand my English.
+In turn, has also led me to talk less and to listen more.
 Who knew that living abroad would make me a better listener.

 I’ve also learned an important part of being a good listener is paying attention to body language or nonverbal communication.
 Case in point, my husband and I frequent a provision store in the neighborhood.
 The young lady that attends to the store is relatively friendly especially when I attempt to speak the Twi language.
 One morning, she wasn’t quite as chipper and she did not greet me.
 When I inquired about the change in attitude, she stated I did not greet her upon entering the store.
 Coming from Western culture, I find this to be backward.
 But upon furthering my studies in the Twi language, I discovered reading Basic Twi For Learners (Asante) by J.Yeboa-Dankwa that